saucelabs/sauce-docs/docs/basics/integrations/tosca.md

 :::info W3C Protocol
 Read more about the `sauce:options` setting, and other test configuration options [here](/dev/test-configuration-options/#webdriver-w3c-capabilities--required).
 :::

+### Encrypted Test Runs

+If you wish to encrypt or run your tests using a secure tunnel, you must add `tunnelIdentifier` in the `sauce:options` section of your `POST` request like in the example above.

+For more information regarding the `tunnelIdentifier` option, please refer to the [Secure Connection](https://docs.saucelabs.com/secure-connections/sauce-connect) page.

 ### Example Request
 Below is an example `POST` body request that starts a Sauce Labs VM with the Tosca Agent using `curl`, and passes session the information with a file called `tosca.json`: